Ilhammeru/chat-room-fe/README.md

 # chat-room

-This template should help get you started developing with Vue 3 in Vite.
+This is a simple chat application using websocket.
+Build using Vue JS 3

 ## Type Support for `.vue` Imports in TS